Adjective - ho·lis·tic - ho-ˈlis-tik

 I wish I’d had someone to tell me where I was going wrong at the time.
 Sure, I could get advice on setting up my business.
 What I really needed was someone to take the time to understand me as a person, as well as my business and provide guidance on exactly which areas I should utilise my resources and at which stage.

 My epiphany came during the marketing segment of a property seminar: We were told to stop doing £10 an hour jobs such as our own design and website building.
 Why?
 Because we all wanted to earn our worth from the beginning.
 With the time spent struggling to understand HTML code or graphic design, we could have paid and expert a relatively small amount to get the job done, letting us focus on growing our business.

 I learned loads about effective marketing that most small businesses aren’t aware of and it was at this point I realised I wanted to help struggling entrepreneurs (like me at the time) with their marketing.
 With my background in corporate strategy, consulting and PR, I knew I could offer a more rounded service to small startups.
 I enjoy looking at the bigger picture.

-I love working with fantastic people like you to develop effective marketing and branding strategies to generate leads and increase sales.
+I love working with fantastic people like you to develop effective publicity, marketing and branding strategies to generate leads and increase sales.

 Who Is She?

 When we meet I can tell you a funny story that involves that line, a limo and some paparazzi…